microsoft/aroworkshop/_entries/03-10 aso-blobstore.md

     curl https://raw.githubusercontent.com/microsoft/aroworkshop/master/yaml/ostoy-frontend-deployment.yaml | sed 's/#//g' | oc apply -n $PROJECT_NAME -f -
     ```

-## See the bucket contents through OSToy
+## See the storage contents through OSToy

-After about a minute we can use our app to see the contents of our blob storage container.
+After about a minute we can use our app to see the contents of our Blob storage container.

 1. Get the route for the newly deployed application.

     ```
-    oc get route ostoy-route -o jsonpath='{.spec.host}{"\n"}'
+    oc get route ostoy-route -n $PROJECT_NAME -o jsonpath='{.spec.host}{"\n"}'
     ```

 1. Open a new browser tab and enter the route from above.
 Ensure that it is using `http://` and not `https://`.